storm0530/A2_Assignment/README.md

 * **blood_test_data_edited.csv** : Numeric converted blood test data (with missing values)

 * **result** : A directory containing the results of multiple regression analysis.
-The results are stored separately in the directory for the results with/without dummy variables, and for the results with/without Smoke and Drink values.
+The subdirectories are as follows:

+    * **not_use_dummy** : Results of the analysis without dummy variables

+    * **use_dummy** : Results of the analysis with dummy variables

+    The data names in the subdirectories are as follows:

+    * The header names are written as (Name,Gender,Age,Position,Drink,Smoke,Total_Cholesterol) = (N,G,A,P,D,S,T).

+    * For file names, the files are named for each header excluded as an explanatory variable. (e.g. "result_without_**NP**.txt" is analyzed using the values of Gender, Age, Drink, Smoke, and Total_Cholesterol **other than Name and Position** as explanatory variables.)